-The Netherlands is a flat country with an ideal landscape for cycling, walking, and jogging.
-Because of the influx of water in the Netherlands, there are many waterways, canals, lakes, and rivers in the country that help prevent flooding in the region.
+The Netherlands is flat, with an ideal cycling, walking, and jogging landscape.
+Because of the influx of water in the Netherlands, many waterways, canals, lakes, and rivers help prevent flooding in the region.

 Delta Works is a storm surge barrier in Zeeland and Zuid-Holland that protects the surrounding area and prevents flooding.
 A unique piece of Delta Works is Oosterscheldekering, a barrier and special dam that connects the Zeeland islands of Schouwen-Duiveland and Noord-Beveland.

 This part of the Delta Works was built to protect the Zeeland region from the sea after the North Sea Flood in 1953.
 Generally, North Holland sees lower temperatures year-round when compared to South Holland.
-There really is no dry season in the Netherlands, with rain occurring sporadically throughout every season.
+The Netherlands has no dry season, with rain occurring sporadically throughout every season.